meltingmettle/DodgeTheL/motivation_and_relationships.md

     Situation never what you want it to be
          ~SUM 41

-Over Sophomore/Junior retreat this last Fall, Pastor Ed noted how the over-use of the mobile phone and addiction to internet usage had a tendency to sop up free time and decrement our ability to take the time to invest in our peers or take time to have a long and meaningful conversation.
+Over Sophomore/Junior retreat this last Fall, Pastor Ed noted how the over-use of the mobile phone and addiction to internet usage ate up our free time and decremented the time we had to invest in our peers or have long and meaningful conversation.

-In addition to this, phones and applications with colorful, intermittent rewards and infinite-scroll features further detract from our relationships and wise use of discretionary time.
+In addition to this, phones and apps with colorful, intermittent reward systems and infinite-scroll features further detract from our relationships and wise use of discretionary time.

 An experience that stood out to me the Friday before retreat was a conversation I had with one of my peers.
-(The one who can be named in four letters)(You know who you are)
+(The one who can be named in four letters)

 Being done with 70 homework, and LateX-ing with a fairly free afternoon, I ran into one of my peers who was waiting in the foyer of DL.
 Turns out he was waiting for a bus to Northside, and I was expecting a 5 minute conversation of "yo" and "alright later mate".